Erith Deanery Youth Trust (EDYT) Association

 Interviewing in January 2009 led to the Trust appointing Mrs. Alice Pettit to begin work in September.
 After visiting all 13 congregations Alice developed quarterly training events on Saturday mornings in different places around the Deanery.
 These were much appreciated for their content and for the friendships that were made across parish boundaries.
 At the same time Alice who was already a theology graduate was training for ordination.
 This led to a stipendiary curacy in Canterbury Diocese from July 2011.
 Her finale with us was a splendid Children’s Festival at St Augustine’s School in Belvedere.

 Left with enough funds to employ someone full-time for only a year, the Synod agreed to employ a new person part-time.
 Following interviews in June 2011 Jono Erodotou was appointed.
 Jono left us towards the end of 2012.
 During 2013 the work continued without a support worker, with volunteers organising a Children’s Festival in May 2013 and meals were arranged bringing together small groups of people working with children and young people at our churches.
-This led to a more closely defined role being put together, and in January 2014 Laura Webster was appointed as the new part time Support Worker.
-Laura can be contacted on firstname.lastname@example.org or 07735 410698
+This led to a more closely defined role being put together, and from January 2014 to November 2022 Laura Webster was our part time Support Worker.
+In April 2023 the Trustees appointed Lydia Fuller as the new support worker.